 One Liberty Properties Announces Dividend and Expands Share Repurchase Authorization

-GREAT NECK, N.Y., Sept.
-15, 2022 (GLOBE NEWSWIRE) -- One Liberty Properties, Inc. OLP today announced that its Board of Directors declared a quarterly dividend on the Company's common stock of $0.45 per share.
+/EIN News/ -- GREAT NECK, N.Y., Sept.
+15, 2022 (GLOBE NEWSWIRE) -- One Liberty Properties, Inc. (NYSE: OLP) today announced that its Board of Directors declared a quarterly dividend on the Company’s common stock of $0.45 per share.
 The dividend will be payable on October 7, 2022 to stockholders of record as of the close of business on September 27, 2022.
-This dividend represents One Liberty's 119th consecutive quarterly dividend.
+This dividend represents One Liberty’s 119th consecutive quarterly dividend.

 OLP also announced that the Board approved an approximate $5.2 million increase to its existing share repurchase authorization.
 The expansion is in addition to the approximately $2.3 million remaining on the current repurchase authorization, resulting in share repurchase authorization of up to $7.5 million of common stock.